danielflood/fpga-eeg/README.md

 - Hardware builds may take significant time.
 - You’ll need a supported FPGA development board (e.g. PYNQ-Z2) for deployment.

+## Contributing
+I would really like help with:
+- Running the project from a clean install and fixing any issues.
+- Improving the documentation so that the tutorial is easier to follow.

+Feel free to open issues and pull requests if you have any ideas on how I can improve this project.

 ## Known Issues